What is Mobile Device Management (MDM)?

 Android MDM uses specific features and APIs (Application Programming Interfaces) the Android operating system provides to manage and control Android mobile devices.
 It enables support teams to remotely configure settings, control app deployments, and enforce security policies, ensuring consistent management across your Android estate.

-To manage Android devices, you can integrate InvGate Insight with Google Endpoint Management.
+To manage Android devices, you can integrate InvGate Asset Management with Google Endpoint Management.
 Our ITAM solution leverages Google's APIs to display the data from your mobile devices into Insight, so that you can integrate it to your reports and dashboards, as well as automate actions through health rules and smart tags.

 Apple Mobile Device Management